flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ## Provides

 This can be used to link to other instances of the application using a different ID.
-For example if the the app was renamed at one point or there are distributions using the old naming scheme out there.
 It also prevents ODRS reviews to be “lost” on a rename.

 :::note